Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: CALIBRATION RESULTS FOR NO

 \subsection{Estimated spatial coefficients}

 The major contribution of the GWR approach lies in the spatial nature of the coefficients together with an unified view of several models.
+It means that there is a model for each point on the map and that we can visualize all of these models at a glance, just by looking at the maps.
 The coefficient maps given by the Figure \ref{fig:coeff-maps} make it possible to use a sensor almost immediately after installation.
 The color of any point is the value of a coefficient.

 It is possible to spatially interpret the coefficients by inspecting the maps with the one given by the map of the right part of Figure \ref{fig:map_sensors}.
 The points give the locations of the reference sites.
 For example, the map of the HR's coefficients (at the bottom left of the figure) is more negative inside the city while it is null or small at the edges of the map, as expected.
 Similarly, the intercept (map at the top left of the figure) is greater inside the city, which is supposed to be polluted, than at the corners of the map.